 Below, find out what student services SAU Online offers, how to get support help and read our frequently asked questions to get the assistance you need.
 See why choosing SAU Online as your choice for an online Christian university was the right decision.

-SAU Online student support staff
+Student support staff

-SAU Online Student Support Hours:
+SAU Online Student Support Hours: Mon-Thurs.
+9am-7pm EST, Friday 9am-6p EST

 You are assigned an academic advisor when you are accepted who will recommend schedules, monitor your progress, answer program-related questions and direct you to appropriate support services.